NIKSS-vSwitch/nikss/docs/example outputs.md

 # Validate system configuration

-There is a command `validate` which tries to validate system configuration and decides whether NIKSS should work.
+There is a command `validate-os` which tries to validate system configuration and decides whether NIKSS should work.
 This is an exclusive feature of `nikss-ctl`, there is no API for this.
-If everything is properly configured, command `nikss-ctl valide` should print following output (to the `stdout` stream):
+If everything is properly configured, command `nikss-ctl valide-os` should print following output (to the `stdout` stream):
 ```
 Kernel family: Linux ...
 OK
 Kernel version: 5.15 ...
 OK